architecture/network

 NodeWithIndex

-Node with generated index for standalone-code emission.
+Node with a generated contiguous index used during standalone function source emission.

 OffspringMaterializationContext

-Immutable context for offspring materialization.
+Immutable context for NEAT offspring materialization during gene-aligned crossover reconstruction.

 OnnxActivationAssignmentContext